mistakenot/react-kata/diary.md

 # 3. Redux

 We've implemented the first component that has behaviour.
 However, it is not currently linked in to the rest of the application, so we need to implement Redux.
 I like to try to keep all redux-specfic library code in a single file, so we'll implement a [Redux](/src/Redux.js) component.

+We've seperated our concerns, and connected up our reducers, but we need to load the initial data.
+We need to add actions and handlers for loading the initial data.
+I've also added some tests for the redux store and combined reducers that should of been there earlier.